ctschroeder/tutorials/cytoscape_tutorials/creating-network-graphs-with-cytoscape.md

 [1]: images/creating-network-graphs-with-cytoscape/setting-up-your-data.png

+## Important tip: Saving and Cloning

+**Save often** by clicking on the floppy disk icon at the top of the panel.

+To save different a different version of your network, in the top menu panel select "File > Save session as"

+If you want to make more than one _visualization_ from the _same data_
 ## 3. Get your edge list into Cytoscape

 Open up Cytoscape.
 You should be greeted with a welcome pane that looks something like the one below.
 (If not, read on for instructions on how to accomplish the same thing without the welcome screen.)